Simplon-hdf/concepteur-developpeur.com/basics/methodology/planning-poker/planning-poker-en.md

 - Product Owner: The Product Owner will describe all user stories to the team and answer their questions.

 # When to organize Planning Poker meeting

+In general, teams organize a session **after creating the initial backlog**.
+While sessions can sometimes take **more than one day**, they help in establishing **useful initial estimates** for project sizing or scoping.

+Items are added to the Product Backlog **incrementally throughout the project's lifespan**.
+That's why it's typically more practical for teams to conduct sessions *once per iteration*.
+In most cases, this happens a few days after the end of the iteration.
+Likewise, it also occurs just after a daily standup (a type of agile meeting) because the whole team is present.